 Sun Moon Lake is undeniably one of the best places to experience Taiwan’s natural beauty and a great add-on to any Taiwan itinerary.
 This comprehensive first-timer’s guide to Sun Moon Lake highlights everything you need to know in order to maximize your time here.
-In this Sun Moon Lake guide you’ll get to discover the best things to do in Sun Moon Lake.
+In this guide you’ll get to discover the best things to do in Sun Moon Lake.
 You’ll also get tons of tips to help you plan the perfect Sun Moon Lake trip – from how to get to Sun Moon Lake, where to stay and much, much more.

 Taiwan’s Sun Moon Lake is

 Surrounded by mountains covered in lush vegetation, Sun Moon Lake’s name stems from its unique terrain – the southern part of the lake resembles a crescent moon, whereas the northern part looks like a sun.

-Sun Moon Lake is a must on any traveler’s Taiwan itinerary and a visit here will quickly reveal why it is such a popular go-to destination among locals and travelers alike.
+Sun Moon Lake is a must-visit place in Taiwan and a popular go-to destination among locals and travelers alike.
 Ready to dive into this Sun Moon Lake guide?
 Let’s go!

 In a rush?
 Pin this guide for later.